intuit/PHP-Payments-SDK/Readme.md

 ## Interceptors

 Interceptors are used to intercept requests and response.
+It can be used to log a request/response, creating a retry mechanism if a connection timeout, or handing token expiration cases.

+The default interceptors provided in this SDK are:
+ - ConsoleLoggerInterceptor:
+     Similar to log4j, logging the request/response to a log file.
+ - LoggingInterceptor:
+     log the complete request and response sent/received each time.
+Hide the OAuth 2.0 token.
+The ConsoleLoggerInterceptor     will log everything to one error log, however, loggingInterceptor will record each request in a file, and each response in a file.
+ - ExceptionOnErrorInterceptor:
+     throw an exception if the request failed.

-Developers can define their own interceptors to intercept request and response by inheriting `InterceptorInterface`.
+Based Developers can define their own interceptors to intercept request and response by inheriting `InterceptorInterface`.

-To change the request send, define your `before(RequestInterface &$request, PaymentClient $client)` method.
+- To change the request sent to the Payments API, define your `before(RequestInterface &$request, PaymentClient $client)` method.
 To change the response received, define your `after(ResponseInterface &$response, PaymentClient $client)` method.
 To intercept the request and response, but don't alter them, define your `intercept(RequestInterface $request, ResponseInterface $response, PaymentClient $client)` method.

-THe default interceptors provided in this SDK are:
- - ConsoleLoggerInterceptor
- - LoggingInterceptor
- - ExceptionOnErrorInterceptor

 In order to add interceptor to the client, use: